Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-The time-independent component itself has two distinct parts.
-For an excited state $p>0$ the first term in Eq.~(\ref{tindepee}) dominates in the far-field, $x \gg 1/\omega_{p0}$, and corresponds to real photon emission;

-In contrast, for a ground state bare dipole, $p=0$, the first term in Eq.~(\ref{tindepee}) vanishes, so only the second term remains.
-In the near-field $x\ll 1/\omega_{l0}$ this term is
+Both the electric and magnetic source energy densities ${\mathscr E}_{\rm E}(t,{\bf x})$ and ${\mathscr E}_{\rm M}(t,{\bf x})$ respectively, receive contributions from the first order fields as well as from vacuum source-field correlations.
+Concurrently, both densities can be partitioned into a time-independent component plus a time-dependent component; ${\mathscr E}_{\rm X}(t,{\bf x}) = {\mathscr E}_{\rm X}^{\bcancel t}({\bf x})+{\mathscr E}_{\rm X}^t(t,{\bf x}),~{\rm X}={\rm E,\,M}$.
+The time-dependent parts are again purely virtual, but in contrast to the Poynting vector, the time-independent parts also have a virtual component.
+The time-independent electric energy density itself is made up of two distinct terms for which different limits are given in Supplementary Note \ref{app3}.
+For an excited state $p>0$ the first term dominates in the far-field, $x \gg 1/\omega_{p0}$, and corresponds to real photon emission, decaying as $1/x^2$.
+In contrast, for a ground state bare dipole, $p=0$, this same term vanishes, so only the second term remains.
+In the near-field $x\ll 1/\omega_{l0}$ this term is essentially the electrostatic energy of the dipole, while the far-field limit possesses the characteristic (Casimir-Polder) $x^{-7}$ decay.

-which is the electrostatic energy of the dipole.
-We are now in a position to understand how the the vacuum and source components of the electric energy density would be different if we had instead assumed a Coulomb-gauge dipole prepared in the state $\ket{\epsilon^p,0}$.
-In the Coulomb-gauge the electrostatic field is included within the definition of the dipole.
-Thus, the electric energy-density for $t_r>0$ would be identical to that above whereas for $t_r<0$, ${\mathscr E}_{\rm E}(t,{\bf x})$ would have been found to coincide with that in Eq.~(\ref{tindepnear}) \cite{power_time_1999-1}.
-Since the multipolar-gauge and Coulomb-gauge vacuum densities also differ by the same amount the sum ${\mathscr E}^{\rm vac}+{\mathscr E}_{\rm E}$ is unique and the same in both gauges.
-This is consistent with the results of Sec~\ref{sourcefs} whereby the vacuum-source partitioning of the electric field itself differs between the Coulomb and multipolar-gauges in precisely this way [Eq.~(\ref{e})].
+We are now in a position to understand how the the vacuum and source components of the electric energy density would be different if we had instead assumed a Coulomb gauge dipole prepared in the state $\ket{\epsilon^p,0}$.
+In the Coulomb gauge the electrostatic field is included within the definition of the dipole.
+Thus, the electric energy density for $t_r>0$ would be identical to that above whereas for $t_r<0$, ${\mathscr E}_{\rm E}(t,{\bf x})$ would coincide the electrostatic energy [Eq.~(\ref{tindepnear}), Supplementary Note \ref{app3}] \cite{power_time_1999-1}.
+Since the multipolar gauge and Coulomb gauge vacuum densities also differ by the same amount the sum ${\mathscr E}^{\rm vac}+{\mathscr E}_{\rm E}$ is unique and the same in both gauges.
+This is consistent with the results of Sec~VI~C~1 whereby the vacuum-source partitioning of the electric field itself differs between the Coulomb and multipolar gauges in precisely this way [Eq.~(205) of the main text].